 I only got serious about vegetable gardening a few summers ago, but it’s quickly become one of my favorite hobbies.

 I don’t have a huge garden, but it’s amazing what it can yield each year, just from a few packs of seeds.

-Later in July and into August, we can start incorporating grilled zucchini and lots of homegrown tomatoes into our meals.
-And I’ll also be pulling up some carrots for honey roasted carrots and balsamic roasted carrots.
+Later in July and into August, we can start incorporating grill zucchini and lots of homegrown tomatoes into our meals.
+And I’ll also be pulling up some carrots for roasted glazed carrots and balsamic roasted carrots.